KotlinX Serialization JsonPath

 In the example below we select the employees JsonArray, and then we select every JsonElement in the JsonArray.
 We then select the name out of every JsonElement.

-Instead of Optional<JsonElement, String> it now returns Every<JsonElement, String>, since we selected many properties instead of a single property.
+Instead of Optional<JsonElement, String> it now returns Traversal<JsonElement, String>, since we selected many properties instead of a single property.

 Just like before we can apply a function to it using modify, and we can also extract every property using getAll.
 This returns us an emptyList() when no values were found along the path, or all found values inside a List.